The Agency Model Is Broken. Here’s What Works Instead.

 Characteristics:

-• integrates into client workflows
+• integrates into the client's workflows

 • participates in roadmap decisions